 Using an online wallet provides some protection from public scrutiny, at the cost of having to trust a third party.
 But flows can still be traced with cooperation from the service provider.

-There are trusted third parties whose sole business is to "mix" (i.e. launder) bitcoins from large numbers of users.
+There are trusted third parties whose sole business is to "mix" bitcoins from large numbers of users.
+These cryptocurrency tumblers are the digital equivalent of money laundering schemes, justified by the need to provide some privacy in a public ledger.
 There are also plans to implement such mixing in a decentralized way.

 Bitcoins can also be transferred off-chain by simply handing over the private key of their address.
-For obvious reasons this requires that the recipient trust the sender, except maybe if the keys are generated and stored inside tamper resistant hardware.
+For obvious reasons this requires that the recipient trust the sender to forget the key, except maybe if keys are generated and stored inside tamper resistant hardware.

-With Bitcoin, as these examples suggest, there is a very thin line between trying to protect one's privacy and actively engaging in money laundering.
+This shows that with Bitcoin, there is a very thin line between protecting one's privacy and actively engaging in money laundering.
 At the very least, to avoid suspicion, users should refrain from using service providers who operate under foreign jurisdictions with weak financial regulations.
 Unfortunately the blockchain does not record at what moment money changes hands.
 So if a law-abiding customer pays a merchant and the merchant immediately forwards the funds to a laundering service, the customer might be in trouble.